juyongjiang/CodeUp/README.md

     --checkpoint_type='hf' # set to 'pytorch' if saved as state_dicts format of Pytorch
 ```

-**Note that** if you meet the following error when you upload large files by `git`, please increase the size of buffer settings.
+**Note that** if you meet the following error when you upload large files by `git`, please make sure use `Git LFS`.
+Refer to [Uploading files larger than 5GB to model hub](https://discuss.huggingface.co/t/uploading-files-larger-than-5gb-to-model-hub/4081) | [git: 'lfs' is not a git command unclear](https://stackoverflow.com/questions/48734119/git-lfs-is-not-a-git-command-unclear)

 ```bash
 error: RPC failed; HTTP 408 curl 22 The requested URL returned error: 408